Kunal935/Pokemon_Game/README.txt

 - FuzzyWuzzy (for name matching)
 - Requests (for fetching GIFs from Tenor API)
 - CSV Dataset (for Pokémon stats)

+               OR
+--you can install locally in your computer--

 Installation
 1️⃣ Clone the repository